PyOfile/Snakeumms/README.md

 #
 # SNAKE GAME
 #
 ## Description:
 This is just a fun snake game to learn from!
 I am insterested in socket.io as well as learning some basics for retro game dev.
 Perhaps progressing the build to a pwa and then some.
-Im using yarn for my package manager, lighthouse to test for future pwa stuff, live-server node version to run my dev server(use 'npx live-server' to avoid node on this build).
+Im using yarn for my package manager, lighthouse to test for future pwa stats, live-server node version to run my dev server(use 'npx live-server' to avoid node on this build).
 #
 #
 # Available Scripts